FCC Part 15 Compliance Testing and Certification

 What is FCC Part 15 Compliance?

-FCC Part 15 Compliance refers to a set of regulations set by the Federal Communications Commission (FCC) that governs the radio frequency emissions from electronic devices.
-It ensures that electronic devices do not interfere with other electronic products and communications services.
+FCC Part 15 Compliance refers to regulations set by the Federal Communications Commission (FCC) to control radio frequency (RF) emissions from electronic devices.
+These rules ensure electronic products:

 Who Needs FCC Part 15 Certification?